TobikoData/sqlmesh/docs/index.md

     * Loading tables incrementally is as easy as a full refresh.
 SQLMesh transparently handles the complexity of tracking which intervals need loading, so all you have to do is specify a date filter.

 * Integrated with Airflow
-    * You can schedule jobs with our simple built-in scheduler or use your existing Airflow cluster.
+    * You can schedule jobs with our built-in scheduler or use your existing Airflow cluster.
 SQLMesh can dynamically generate and push Airflow DAGs.
 We aim to support other schedulers like Dagster and Prefect in the future.

 * Notebook / CLI
     * Interact with SQLMesh with whatever tool you’re comfortable with.